jonmartin721/docforge-api/README.md

 Good for invoices, reports, certificates - anything where the layout stays the same but the data changes.

+## When to use DocForge

+✅ You need PDFs with consistent layouts (invoices, certificates, reports) ✅ You want to write templates in HTML instead of fighting PDF libraries ✅ You need a visual editor for non-developers

+❌ You need pixel-perfect print layouts (use LaTeX)
+❌ You're generating simple text-only PDFs (use a simpler library)

 ## The Concept

 ```html